nesl/GDTM/README.md

 ```
 to clear any pre-loaded data in the memory.

+**Visualize Viewpoints**: In order to develop models robust to sensor placement location/perspective changes, uses may want to select data coming from different sensor viewpoints.
+Apart from dataset_metadata_final.csv, we also provide a tool, viewpoint_plot.py to visualize a few selected data entries

 ### See Also
 For further usage such as how to train a multimodal sensor fusion models, we provide examples in https://github.com/nesl/GDTM-Tracking